-I am also a member of the General Pharmaceutical Council's (GPhC) Accreditation & Recognition Panel (https://www.pharmacyregulation.org/education/approval-courses/accreditation-and-recognition-panel) and the Royal Pharmaceutical Society's (RPS) Science and Research Board, helping provide strategic leadership, advocacy and expert advice around pharmaceutical sciences and pharmacy research in the UK and internationally.
+I was a member of the General Pharmaceutical Council's (GPhC) Accreditation & Recognition Panel between 2012-2021 and I am currently chair of the Royal Pharmaceutical Society's (RPS) Science and Research Committee, helping provide strategic leadership, advocacy and expert advice around pharmaceutical sciences and pharmacy research in the UK and internationally.

 PHAR1002 (Essential Skills for Pharmacy)

 PHAR4008 (Drug Discovery and Development I)

 My academic research is focussed around small molecule synthetic medicinal chemistry, especially pertaining to G Protein Coupled Receptors (GPCRs), making significant scientific and commercial… read more